 Believe it or not, Millennials see one potential solution to this through entrepreneurship, as this is how they feel they can fuel effective change in the world.
 Entrepreneurship gives them a vehicle to develop and implement innovative solutions to existing problems in the world.

 They may not feel they can affect change through existing, antiquated systems...but they do if they can build new ones on their own.

 Millennials Want to Tackle UnemploymentAlthough unemployment affects all countries -- particularly among individuals under 30 -- technology and entrepreneurship alone can't solve the problem.
 Unemployment has reached a record high of ~13% internationally, with an urgent need for a solution.

 Starting a new business isn't a simple fix, as most start-ups statistically will fail (9 out of 10, to be exact).
-As anyone who's started a business learns, there is no single formula that leads to business "success," making a quick and clear solution for Millennials somewhat elusive despite the best of intentions.
+As anyone who's started a business learns, no single formula leads to business "success," making a quick and clear solution for Millennials somewhat elusive, despite the best intentions.

-Even well-funded start-ups coming out of Silicon Valley struggle to figure out the key to "success," many times as constant evolution is required.
+Even well-funded start-ups coming out of Silicon Valley often struggle to figure out the key to "success" as constant evolution is required.
 As Millennials look to pursue their entrepreneurial spirit and open new businesses, they too will inevitably find the challenge of running a business much more difficult than they originally thought.

 Ultimately, the message is clear: the way to help Millennials resolve unemployment is by arming them with the business skills and understanding that sets the stage for their success.

-Building a strategy to help Millennials achieve these goals for 2021 and beyond is a necessary first step.
-That, combined with their eagerness to generate positive change will make Millennials potentially unstoppable towards a better tomorrow.
+Building a strategy to help Millennials achieve these goals for 2022 and beyond is a necessary first step.
+That, combined with their eagerness to generate positive change, will make Millennials potentially unstoppable toward a better tomorrow.

 And that will benefit us all, no matter what generation you're a member of.